Last Updated on October 22, 2023 by Jade Roberts

 Toothbrushes designed for your pets along with specially formulated toothpaste can remove plaque and tartar, the leading cause of tooth and gum disease.
 Dental sprays and chew toys round out the options.
 As the saying goes… “Prevention is better than cure”, so by using a combination of the above, you should be able to remove dog dentures from the list of possible solutions.

 Here is a look at some of the products we have found that will help with your dog’s oral hygiene:

-These X-shaped chews are made with a texture that is not only chewy, but helps clean between your dog’s teeth all the way to the gum line.
-The mint flavor is not only tasty, it also works to combat bad breath, one of the most common dog dental problems.
+These X-shaped dog dental chews are made with a texture that is not only chewy but helps clean between your dog’s teeth all the way to the gum line.
+The mint flavor is not only tasty, but it also works to combat bad breath, one of the most common dog dental problems.

-For more information on Tropiclean Teeth Gel, click here.
+For more information on Tropiclean Teeth Gel, click the button below.